gjadick/dex-single-ray/README.md

 # dex-single-ray

-Signal detection framework for a single dual-energy x-ray through a two-material object.
+Signal detection toy model for a single dual-energy x-ray through a two-material object.
 The dual signals enable the possibility for material decomposition, so this framework can be used for computing an idealized basis material signal-to-noise ratio (SNR).
 In this script, SNR is computed